kaishen33/Spotify-Artist-Search/README.md

 # SearchBeats

-Searchbeats is a website to find artist and assosiated albums, like a music dictionary.
+Searchbeats is a music library finding artist, music, and album associated with each other.

 ### Overview